Department of Finance Code of Conduct

 Employees must ensure that their public statements or actions do not impair their ability to carry out their duties or call into question their impartiality in carrying out their duties.
 Internal avenues should be used to bring criticism to the attention of management.

-Employees must refrain from making, through any public medium, either directly or through a third party, any statement critical of the Department of Finance or government policies, programs, or officials, or on matters of current political controversy where the statements or actions might create a conflict with the duties of their position or Department of Finance and Government of Canada programs and policies.
+Employees must refrain from making any statement critical of the Department of Finance or government policies, programs, or officials.
+They must also refrain from making any statement on political matters through any public media, either directly or through a third party, where their statement might create a conflict with their duties or Department of Finance and Government of Canada programs and policies.

-Given technological innovations, such as social networking websites, employees should exercise caution in using publicly accessible media to express criticism of government policy as it may impair (or be perceived as impairing) their ability to carry out their official duties in an impartial matter.
-Employees should not use public fora to disclose non-public information.
+Given technological innovations, such as social networking websites, employees should exercise caution in using publicly accessible media to express criticism of government policy as it may impair (or be perceived as impairing) their ability to carry out their official duties in an objective and impartial manner.
+Employees should not use public forums to disclose non-public information.

 Financial management

-Employees may be responsible for collecting, receiving, managing or disbursing public money.
-These are serious responsibilities and the management of financial resources must be exercised with due diligence and in accordance with Treasury Board and Department of Finance policies and procedures.
+Designated employees are responsible for collecting, receiving, managing or disbursing public money.
+These are serious responsibilities, and the management of financial resources must be exercised with due diligence and in accordance with Treasury Board of Canada Secretariat and Department of Finance policies and procedures.
 It is imperative that all financial management activities comply with the Financial Administration Act.

 Harassment and discrimination

 The Department of Finance promotes a professional and respectful work environment where diversity is valued.
-Everyone is entitled to work in an environment free from harassment and discrimination.
-While management is responsible for fostering such an environment, it is everyone’s responsibility to treat fellow employees with fairness, respect and dignity.
+Everyone is entitled to work in an environment free from harassment, violence and discrimination.
+While management is responsible for fostering such an environment, it is everyone's responsibility to treat fellow employees with fairness, respect and dignity.
+For more information visit the Occupational Health and Safety Infosite page.
+This page provides comprehensive information on workplace harassment and violence prevention, including how to submit a Notice of an Occurrence of Harassment and Violence, an overview of the resolution process, a manager's guide, and details on available support measures at Finance.

 Security of information

-Employees must fully respect the confidentiality requirements of information obtained through their position in the Department of Finance.
+Employees must fully respect the confidentiality requirements for information obtained through their position in the Department of Finance.
 Documents containing confidential/secret information must be strictly controlled at all times and not be displayed in elevators or left in conference rooms, on desks or in other locations where they may be seen by the public or by employees who do not have a legitimate need to know.
 Unnecessary copying of confidential/secret documents should be avoided.
-Documents containing confidential information must be placed in an appropriate secured cabinet.
-For more detailed guidance, please consult the Guideline for Employees of the Government of Canada: Information Management (IM) Basics and the Security of Information Act.
+Documents containing confidential information must be placed in a secured cabinet.
+For more detailed guidance, please consult the Guidance for Employees of the Government of Canada: Information Management Basics and the Foreign Interference and Security of Information Act.

 Depending on the circumstances, in the case of a privacy breach, contact the Director of Security Services and the Director of Access to Information and Privacy immediately for further guidance.